dmaier-couchbase/cb-xdcr-helpers/README.md

 * ${Reference UUID}:${Reference name}->${Host name}

-An cluster reference is identified by using the UUID.
+A cluster reference is identified by using the UUID.
 So the other stuff is just fyi.

 ## List all replication tasks